 In contrast, the positive effect on investments from higher interest rates will only come in time.

 Two factors should be kept in mind when considering the 2022 natural disaster figures.
 Firstly, we are experiencing La Niña conditions for the third year in a row.

 This increases the likelihood of hurricanes in North America, floods in Australia, drought and heatwaves in China, and heavier monsoon rains in parts of South Asia.
 At the same time, climate change is tending to increase weather extremes, with the result that the effects sometimes complement each other.

-What were the worst natural disasters in 2022?
+What were the worst natural disasters?

 Hurricane Ian was responsible for more than one third of overall losses and for roughly half of insured losses worldwide.
 This powerful tropical cyclone made landfall on the west coast of Florida in September with wind speeds of almost 250 km/h (150 mph).

 Only four other storms on record have been stronger when making landfall on the US mainland, while some others were of a similar strength to Ian.